ERRATA and Variants

 2. Sturdy Buildings Variant: You can adjust the building health on the to be 5 or for even stronger buildings 6 health.
 This will make regular infantry and machines gun squads more viable later into the game.

 3. Stalingrad Multi-Hex Buildings: The Stalingrad double buildings are shown as individual adjacent buildings.
 We recommend playing with these as multi-hex buildings.
 The difference is more than one team can enter a multi-hex building and units can move freely around inside a multi-hex building without ending their turn, (they still cannot leave a multi-hex building on the same round that they entered however).
 Each section of these two hex buildings can be destroyed independently.
-See here for more details.
+See here for a diagram of the multi-hex buildings.
+Click here to see errata-ed map changes.

 5. Trois Ponts Bridge Paths: The hexes that the bridges connect to on Trois Ponts can be a bit vague graphically.
 Use this diagram to when questions arise about which hexes connect to a bridge or not.
 Bridge Diagram